andriyabbott/Final-Project-IT1000/README.md

 [Here](https://github.com/andriyabbott/Final-Project-IT1000/blob/master/Places-before-Mizzou.md) are some of the cooler places that I've actually lived in.
 ---
 # ***Not to brag, but I know a few languages***
 Since I've been places in my lifetime, and actually living in some of those places made me learn the language of the people around me.
+Find out what languages I know by going [here](https://github.com/andriyabbott/Final-Project-IT1000/blob/master/Languages-I-know.md).
 In addition to languages spoken around the world, I've learnt a lot about programming languages too!
 So far, i've learnt a bit of Python, HTML and Javasript.
 Also, I know a bit of Markdown too.
 You can take a look at why it's so cool over [here](https://github.com/andriyabbott/Final-Project-IT1000/blob/master/MarkDown.md)
 ---